xxu092/NGS-coverage-analysis/README.md

 ```
 ### Result
 In `output/` folder `NA12878.mosdepth.summary.txt` file includes mean, min, max coverage of each chromosome.
 For the whole genome we can see mean coverage is at 14.36
-`NA12878.mosdepth.per-base.bed.gz` contains coverage at specific locations.
-Below is the snippet of the result.
+`NA12878.mosdepth.per-base.bed.gz` contains coverage at specific locations .
+Below is the snippet of the result, the last column is the coverage at that location.
 ```
 chr1    0       10000   0
 chr1    10000   10001   11